 Eileen Fisher—Certified B Corp with sleek, minimalistic pieces.
 Offers sizes up to 3XL.

 For Days—relatively affordable organic cotton streetwear with a closed loop model (masculine and feminine-presenting options)

 Pact—casual and colorful clothes made from GOTS-certified and Fair Trade cotton (masculine and feminine-presenting options)

 Outerknown—clothing for active lifestyles made by workers who are paid a fair wage (masculine and feminine-presenting options)

-Nudie Jeans—jeans made from organic cotton by workers who are paid a living wage.
+Nudie Jeans—jeans made from organic cotton.
+Pays a living wage at selected suppliers and are investigating the opportunity in the rest of their supply chain.
 Has a repair program and closed-loop collection.